calum74/sequence/docs/tutorial.md

 * `back()` is O(1) or O(n)
 * `at(n)` is O(1) or O(`n`)

-TODO: Implement these efficiently

 Sequences are not modifiable, so you cannot alter an existing sequence or change the contents of it.
 To do that, you need to modify the underlying container.
-The other way to modify a sequence is to create a new sequence that adapts an existing sequence - see [Adapting sequences] on how to do this.
+The other way to modify a sequence is to create a new sequence that adapts an existing sequence - see [Transformaing sequences](#transforming-sequences) on how to do this.

 Sequences can only be iterated in the forwards direction, so `rbegin()` and `rend()` are not supported.